LynkAppVersion2/lynk_up_server/README.md

 ------------------------------------------
 ## Getting Started

-For a smooth experience with the backend repository, please follow the following instructions in order.
+To ensure a seamless experience setting up our backend repository, please adhere to the following instructions in sequential order.

 <details>
 <summary>